A picture of a narrow street with neon sights and people walking down the street in the city of Osaka, Japan, at night

 If you’re lucky enough to visit Japan, make sure to book a sumo experience to see sumo wrestlers train and learn about their lives.
 It’s a unique chance to experience this ancient tradition up close.

+An illustration of two turquoise tickets with black outlines, displayed against a grey background.
 You can check the availability and pricing of sumo experiences here.

 15. Public trash bins are a rare sight.

 You’ll likely be surprised by how few public trash bins there are in Japan.
-Despite this, the country remainsincredibly clean.
+Despite this, the country remainsincredibly clean

 This is due to Japanese culture, where people take responsibility for their own trash and carry it with them until they get home.
 Smokers even use personal pocket ashtrays.